peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 The terminology in this document is as defined in [@!RFC7344].

-{#scenarios}
-# Failure Scenarios

-The following scenarios are examples of how things can go wrong when consistency is not enforced by the parent during CDS/CDNSKEY/CSYNC processing.
-Other scenarios that cause similar (or perhaps even more) harm may exist.

-The common feature of these scenarios is that if one DNS provider steps out of line and the parent is not careful, DNS resolution and/or validation will break down, undermining the very guarantees of operator independence that multi-homing configurations are expected to provide.

-## Lame Delegations

-A delegation may include a non-existent NS hostname, for example due to a typo or when the nameserver's domain registration has expired.
-(Re-)registering such a non-resolvable nameserver domain allows a third party to run authoritative DNS service for all domains delegated to that NS hostname, serving responses different from those in the legitimate zonefile.

-This strategy for hijacking (at least part of the) DNS traffic and spoofing responses is not new, but surprisingly common [@?LAME1;@LAME2].
-It is also known that DNSSEC reduces the impact of such an attack, as validating resolvers will reject illegitimate responses due to lack of signatures consistent with the delegation's DS records.

-On the other hand, if the delegation is not protected by DNSSEC, the rogue nameserver is not only able to serve unauthorized responses without detection; it is even possible for the attacker to escalate the nameserver takeover to a full domain takeover.

-In particular, the rogue nameserver can publish CDS/CDNSKEY records.
-If those are processed by the parent without ensuring consistency with other authoritative nameservers, the delegation will be secured with the attacker's DNSSEC keys.
-As responses served by the remaining legitimate nameservers are not signed with these keys, validating resolvers will start rejecting them.

-Once DNSSEC is established, the attacker can use CSYNC to remove other nameservers from the delegation at will (and potentially add new ones under their control).
-This enables the attacker to position themself as the only party providing authoritiative DNS service for the victim domain, significantly augmenting the attack's impact.

-## Multi-Homing (Permanent Multi-Signer)

-### DS Breakage

-While performing a key rollover and adjusting the corresponding CDS/CDNSKEY records, a provider could accidentally publish CDS/CDNSKEY records that only include its own keys.

-When the parent happens to retrieve the records from a nameserver controlled by this provider, the other providers' DS records would be removed from the delegation.
-As a result, the zone is broken at least for some queries.

-### NS Breakage

-A similar scenario affects the CSYNC record, which is used to update the delegation's NS record set at the parent.
-The issue occurs, for example, when a provider accidentally includes only their own set of hostnames in the local NS record set, or publishes an otherwise flawed NS record set.

-If the parent then observes a CSYNC signal and fetches the flawed NS record set without ensuring consistency across nameservers, the delegation may be updated in a way that breaks resolution or silently reduces the multi-homing setup to a single-provider setup.

-## Provider Change (Temporary Multi-Signer)

-Transferring DNS service for a domain name from one (signing) DNS provider to another, without going insecure, necessitates a brief period during which the domain is operated in multi-signer mode:
-First, the providers include each other's signing keys as DNSKEY and CDS/CDNSKEY records in their copy of the zone.
-Once the parent detects the updated CDS/CDNSKEY record set at the old provider, the delegation's DS record set is updated.
-Then, after waiting for cache expiration, the new provider's NS hostnames can be added to the zone's NS record set, so that queries start balancing across both providers.
-(To conclude the hand-over, the old provider is removed by inverting these steps with swapped roles.)

-The multi-signer phase of this process breaks when the new provider fails to include the old provider's keys in the DNSKEY and CDS/CDNSKEY record sets.
-One obvious consequence of that is that whenever the resolver happens to retrieve the DNSKEY record set from the new provider, the old provider's RRSIGs do no longer validate, causing responses to SERVFAIL.

-However, an even worse consequence can occur when the parent performs their next CDS/CDNSKEY scan:
-It may then happen that the incorrect CDS/CDNSKEY record set is fetched from the new provider and used to update the delegation's DS record set.
-As a result, the old provider is prematureley removed from the domain's DNSSEC chain of trust.
-The new DS record set authenticates the new provider's DNSKEYs only, and DNSSEC validation fails for all answers served by the old provider.

 # Polling Requirements

 This section defines consistency requirements for poll-based updates,